anton-smirnov-robert/weaver/content/note/différance and deconstruction in biology.md

 ### Deconstruction of formal grammars and the closure of *grammē*.

 The deconstruction of formal grammars amounts to materializing symbols.
-A set of words, as material traces that belong to a language, is produced by assembling letters (atoms) from a irreducible alphabet according to production rules (physical laws).
+A set of sentences, as material traces that belong to a language, is produced by assembling letters (atoms) from a irreducible alphabet according to production rules (physical laws).
 The assemblage of atoms requires non-terminal symbols (according to production rules), which are graphes that must be materialized in deconstructing formal grammars.
 If non-terminal symbols cannot be in the alphabet, how to materialize them?
-Can a language exist?
+Can a materialized language exist?
+Not on its own!
-This can be explained as a closure of *grammē*, where languages (set of words) exist *because* they have a function: the one of being the trace of non-terminal symbols, that is *grammes*.
+This can be explained as a closure of *grammē*, where languages (set of sentences) exist *because* they have a function: the one of being the trace of non-terminal symbols, that is *grammes*.

-In other words, languages exist because they have a function: the one of being able to
+In other words, languages exist because they have a function: the one of being able to generate one another.